BroadbandForum/usp/specification/messages/index.md

 This element contains the Path Name of the Object associated with this notification.

 **R-NOT.16** - Path Names containing Object Instances in the `obj_path` element of the OnBoardRequest notification MUST be addressed using Instance Number Addressing.

+`string oui`

+This element contains the Organizationally Unique Identifier associated with the Agent.

+`string product_class`

+This element contains a string used to provide additional context about the Agent.

+`string serial_number`

+This element contains a string used to provide additional context about the Agent.

 #### Notify Response Elements